Univ-Wyo-Education/S20-2150/McRun/issues.md

 Issues:

-1. do the rest of the buttons.
-(4hrs)
-	* Logic Probe ??
+1. Logic Probe ??
-	* xxxxxxxxxxxxxxxxxxxxxxxxxxxx
-	* A modal with all the "lines" that you can put the probe on.
-	* Chebox for liens - allow 10 at a time
-	- Every time the value chagnes at the end of a cycle for a line - put it in the array["line"][DeltaT] Pull this data from end-of-cycle - theWorld2
-	- Keep 12 cycles of [DeltaT]
-	- Chop and Rotate the data - so data is most recent 12.
-Grow to 12, then pick off and rotate.
 	- At end of each cycle - if logicProbeOn - then display all the liens in a box at the bottom.

-	fucnction AddConnectionsToListOfWires() {						// Create lis of all wires for display on Logic Probe Modal function showLogicProbe ( doShow ) {							// Display Logic Probe Modal, turn on Logic Probe Panel			2019 def showLogicProbe ( true );									// Display the Modal											2261 call from infoOn1('logic-probe') (button click) function SubmitButton_for_LogicProbeModal() {					// Submit For: Display the Logic Probe Modal
+	function AddConnectionsToListOfWires() {						// Create lis of all wires for display on Logic Probe Modal function showLogicProbe ( doShow ) {							// Display Logic Probe Modal, turn on Logic Probe Panel			2019 def showLogicProbe ( true );									// Display the Modal											2261 call from infoOn1('logic-probe') (button click) function SubmitButton_for_LogicProbeModal() {					// Submit For: Display the Logic Probe Modal

+	function drawLpLine() {											// Display lines/values from lpData

 	TODO:
 	3. on showLogicProbe() - list connected wires and other info (description) for each wire. function showLogicProbe ( doShow ) {		:2022 show postion from microcode if a microcode output.

+	// should reverse order of display in array before drawing lines if left is cuurrent time.